How to Build an Online Community

 Facebook business Page

-The online community to end all online communities, social media giant Facebook cracked 3 billion users in 2024.
+The online community of all online communities, social media giant Facebook cracked 3 billion users in 2024.
 Facebook is more than a platform for connecting with old high school classmates.
-It has Facebook Groups, where people can talk about professional and personal topics, and share their thoughts and insights.
+The social media giant offers Facebook Groups, where people can talk about professional and personal topics, sharing their thoughts and insights freely.

 Reddit